Mathemalsky/BTSPP/README.md

 `-no-crossing`                        | only if `btsp-e` is set: set extra constraint, that solutions cannot contain crossings
-`-logfile:=<filename>`                | specifies a file to write stats to `-repetitions:=<numberOfRepetitions>` | specifies the number of repetitions
+`-logfile:=<filename>`                | specifies a file to write stats to `-repetitions:=<numberOfRepetitions>` | specifies the number of repetitions `-no-info`                            | suppress output of calculation information to console `-no-seed`                            | suppress output of seed to console